yongchunli-13/Sparse-PCA/README.md

 To be specific, we design a branch-and-cut algorithm with the closed-form cuts to solve MISDP (6), where the implementation can be found in "Branchandcut.py".\
-We also customize a branch-and-cut algorithm to solve MISDP (15), where the implementation can be found in "Branchandcut_15.py".
+We also customize a branch-and-cut algorithm to solve MISDP (15), where the implementation can be found in "Branchandcut_15.py".\

-Specifically, the "Exact algorithms" folder contains the we compute a lower bound and an upper bound of SPCA using the local search algorithm and subgradient method, which are used as input values in MILP.
-The test data is in "pitdata.csv" giving a matrix of size 13 * 13.
-More datasets can be found in "datasets.zip".
+The MILP (22) is implemented in the file "MILP.py".

 ## Approximation algorithms

 ## Continuous relaxations

+## Datasets